Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

 Artificially increasing the strength of the denoising performed by the SCMS algorithm does not lead to ridges that match the curvelet reconstruction more closely.
-In fact, the percentage of mismatch between the two approaches is not even monotonous in the case of bandwidth changes.
+In fact, the percentage of mismatch between the two approaches is not even monotonic with respect to the bandwidth.
 In all cases, we still observe ridges that tend to be more connected in the SCMS case.
 Similarly, we try imposing weaker denoising in the curvelet approach, by using increasingly lower values of $k$ in $k\hat\sigma$ thresholds instead of the False Detection Rate approach, where $\hat\sigma$ is estimated from the data using the Median Absolute Deviation estimator.
 Once again, this yields no clear increase in the match between the two outputs.

 This shows that the support of each method, in their respective (hyper)parameter spaces, are disjoint.
 In other words, the differences between curvelet reconstruction and SCMS-derived ridges seen in \autoref{fig:redVsGreen} are due to intrinsic differences between the approaches, as opposed to a failure of either at the denoising task.
-Implications of those differences for potential applications will be further discussed in \autoref{sec:discussion}.
+Implications of those differences for potential applications are discussed further in \autoref{sec:discussion_applications}.